rmukunda/data-engineering-capstone/README.md

 ![alt text](images/capstone_design.png "Capstone data model")

+**How does the data model answer these question:**

+Some of the questions the database is built to answer.

+ * What ports do most immigrants arrive at?

+    `       select c.city_code, c.city_name, count(1) as Visitors
+            from immigration_data i join city c
+                on c.city_code = i.arrival_port
+            GROUP BY c.city_code, c.city_name
+            ORDER BY 3 DESC
+            limit 10
+    `
+ * What seasons bring in most immigrants?

+    `
+        select case when i.arrival_month in (3,4,5) then 'Spring' when i.arrival_month in (3,4,5) then 'Summer'
+            when i.arrival_month in (3,4,5) then 'Fall'
+            when i.arrival_month in (3,4,5) then 'Winter'
+            else '' END season, count(1) as visitors from immigration_data i
+        group by case when i.arrival_month in (3,4,5) then 'Spring' when i.arrival_month in (3,4,5) then 'Summer'
+            when i.arrival_month in (3,4,5) then 'Fall'
+            when i.arrival_month in (3,4,5) then 'Winter'
+            else '' END season
+    `
+* Do business travellers visit wealthier states?

+    `
+            select state_code, state_name, GDP, rank() over (order by GDP desc) wealth_rank from state
+    `

+    `
+    select state_name, visitors, rank() over (order by visitors desc) visitor_rank from     (select destination_state, count(1) visitors
+            from immigration_data
+            where visa_type = 1
+            group by destination_state) state_vist join state on destination_state = state_code
+    `

+* Which countries bring in more student immigrants?

+  `select immigrant_country, count(1) students
+from immigrant_data
+where visa_type = 3
+group by immigrant_country
+order by 2 desc
+  `

+ * What's the average stay time for different categories of visitors?

+    `select visa, avg(stay_days) as average_stay
+    from
+    (select case when visa_type = 1 then 'Business'
+                when visa_type = 2 then 'Pleasure'
+                when visa_type = 3 then 'Student'
+                else 'Misc' END, datediff(departure_date, arrival_date) stay_days
+    from immigrant_data
+    where departure_date is not null)
+    group by visa
+ `

+ * Which airline ferries most immigrants

+    `select i.airline, a.airline as airline_name, count(1) passengers
+    from immigration_date i join airlines a on i.airline = iata_code
+    group by i.airline, a.airline
+    `

+ * What is the composition of sexes among student immigrants?

+    `select gender, count(1) students
+    from immigrant_data
+    where visa_type = 3
+    group by gender
+    `

+    This can be plotted to see the proportions.
+ * Which states get more student travellers?

+    `			select state_name, students, rank() over (order by visitors desc) visitor_rank from     (select destination_state, count(1) students
+                from immigration_data
+                where visa_type = 3
+                group by destination_state) state_vist join state on destination_state = state_code
+                order by 3
+    `
+ * What's the breakup of visitors at airports?

+    `			select i.arrival_port, a.airport_name, count(1) as visitors
+                from immigrant_data i join airports a on i.arrival_port = a.iata_code
+                group by i.arrival_port, a.airport_name
+                order by count(1) desc
+    `

 ### Data Pipeline

 Data pipeline for processing the immigration data is built with Python & orchestrated using airflow.
 Data is processed into parquet files saved on disk.
 Following is the graphical representation of the pipeline.

 ![alt text](images/airflow_pipeline.png "Data pipeline")